vhx/community-api-documentation/iframe-embed.md

 ## Universal Embed

-Use th megaplaya iframe embed and it will work on almost all platforms.
+Use the megaplaya iframe embed and it will work on almost all platforms.
 Currently: all browsers, iPhone, iPad, iPod and Android.
 Please note that there is no support for Javascript control over an iframe, yet.

 <div id="inject">